-X-rays of her fractured femur shows the extent of the injury and the metal plate that's been surgically placed inside her leg.
+X-rays of her fractured femur show the extent of the injury and the metal plate that's been surgically placed inside her leg.

 "These are serious injuries with signs of prolonged abuse," Babcock said in a Dec.
 14 statement from hospital officials.

-"It’s truly appalling that someone could do this to another living creature," Diana Kliche, a board member for animal rescue group, said in the same statement.
+"It’s truly appalling that someone could do this to another living creature," Diana Kliche, a board member for animal rescue group Fix Long Beach, said in the same statement.

 "It appears that not a single ounce of compassion was given to Chloe.
 Even the bag they put her in to die had old food and garbage," Kliche said.
 "They couldn’t even get a clean bag."

-Chloe will be released into the care of one of Fix Long Beach's experienced foster homes, which several years of experience fostering dogs with special medical needs, according to Kliche.
+Chloe will be released into the care of one of Fix Long Beach's foster homes, which each hold several years of experience fostering dogs with special medical needs, according to Kliche.